microStationCorp/fileList/README.md

 in linux , type in <b>direction</b> ,<br>
 <i>/<folder_name>/</i><br>

-Atfirst you use it , you have to know some basic structure of computer file system
+Atfirst you use it , you have to know some basic structure of computer file system<br>

+<b>Author : Sherlock</b>